SyndicateProtocol/syndicate-appchains/synd-contracts/src/upgrade/README.md

 You only manually deploy:
 - **SyndicateFactory** (everything else is automatic)
 - **ArbConfigManager** (optional, only if using Arbitrum)

+**Note:** GasAggregator is no longer upgradeable (changed from UUPS proxy pattern to simple contract deployment)

 ### Step 1: Configure Environment